raspberrypilearning/dont-fall-in/en/step_4.md

 --- /task ---

 --- task ---
+**Test:** Click the green flag and make sure your platform moves correctly.

+--- /task ---

+--- task ---

 Duplicate your **Platform 1** sprite twice and rename the new sprites **Platform 2** and **Platform 3**.